mshrm-studio/blockchain-signing-jwt/README.md

 ## Extensibility

 - Create a new class that implements ISignatureService
-- Add to DI as aa keyed service ie.
+- Add to DI as a keyed service ie.
 ```
 // MyCustomNetworkSignatureService implements ISignatureService
 builder.Services.AddCustomSignatureService<MyCustomNetworkSignatureService>("MyCustomNetwork");